What is dyne surface testing

 How Does It Work?

-that contain a mixture of solvents with a known surface tension value, measured in dynes/cm (or mN/m, which is the SI unit and numerically equivalent).
+Dyne testing uses special fluids or pens called dyne pens that contain a mixture of solvents with a known surface tension value, measured in dynes/cm (or mN/m, which is the SI unit and numerically equivalent).

-To perform a test, you simply draw a line on the material with a dyne pen.
+To perform a test, you simply draw a line on the material with a dyne pen .

-wets the surface (spreads out into a uniform film for at least 2 seconds), the surface energy of the material is equal to or greater than the dyne level of the pen.
+If the fluid in the test pen wets the surface (spreads out into a uniform film for at least 2 seconds), the surface energy of the material is equal to or greater than the dyne level of the pen.

 If the fluid beads up or pulls back, the surface energy is lower than the dyne level of the pen.